RaviBasagonda/mendix/docs/content/create-your-own-tracker-app.md

    ![](https://github.com/RaviBasagonda/mendix/blob/main/docs/images/5/rearrange-button.gif?raw=true)

-7. Add UI elements for deleting, searching, sorting, and filtering parts from the parts list:<br/>
+7. Create user interaction elements for deleting, searching, sorting, and filtering parts from the parts list:<br/>

    a.
 Copy and paste an existing button, rename it as *Delete*, and go to the **Properties** tab to configure the design, appearance, and spacing.<br/>